Pilipinas Kay Ganda: Plagiarism controversy

 The Pilipinas Kay Ganda campaign logo design was criticized for alleged plagiarism.
 Discussions on social media pointed out and suspected that the campaign logo was plagiarized from Poland's tourism campaign, "Polska" (lit.
 'Poland').
 The logos of Polska and Pilipinas Kay Ganda's font were similar.
 Both the letter "L" of the campaign slogans were stylized into trees.
 The difference is that Pilipinas Kay Ganda's letter "L" was stylized into a coconut tree with a smiley face as opposed to Polska's "L" which was stylized into a generic tree.

-Tourism Secretary Alberto Lim acknowledged that the Philippine campaign slogan bares some similarities with the Polska logo and commented that the Philippine campaign logo was more colourful.
+Tourism Secretary Alberto Lim acknowledged that the Philippine campaign slogan is similar to the Polska logo and commented that the Philippine campaign logo was more colourful.
 Tourism Undersecretary Enteng Romano, in a text message forwarded by Palace Spokesperson Abi Valte, denied that the Philippine campaign logo was plagiarized and that the logo has enough elements to be distinct from Poland's campaign logo.